 Materials and stretch

-Leather uppers will stretch the most, up to 1 full size.
+Climbing shoes with leather uppers will stretch the most, up to 1 full size.
 If you want a performance fit, your toes could have a curl when the shoes are new, but not a curl that’s so painful that you can’t stand in them for a minute or two.

 Lined leather shoes may only stretch about ½ size.
 They offer a more consistent fit, but take longer to break in.
 Even if you want a performance fit, if your toe knuckles are popping out of the shoe, they are probably too small.